twg/BlogPosts/2014-11-13-Securing-WordPress.md

-_The target audience for this article is someone that is comfortable with Linux, WordPress, and wants to really lock things down._
+_The target audience for this article is someone that is comfortable with Linux, WordPress, and does not want to rely on plugins to manage security._

 Due to it's popularity and the poor quality of many plugins and themes, WordPress has become a common and easy target for malicious users.
 We have learned some of these lessons first hand and felt it would be worth sharing our findings with the community.